Sportsman of the Year (Germany)

-The German Sportspersonality of the Year (Sportler des Jahres) has been chosen annually since 1947, with separate awards made for men and women.
+The German Sportsman of the Year (Sportler des Jahres) has been chosen annually since 1947, with separate awards made for men and women.
 The record holder is tennis player Steffi Graf, who won five awards.
 Swimmer Michael Groß, tennis player Boris Becker, and high jumper Ulrike Meyfarth each have four awards.
 Since 1957 the sport journalists also vote for Germany's Sportsteam of the Year.

-In East Germany (GDR) there was also an annual vote for the Best Sportsman and Sportswoman of the Year, from 1953 to 1989, chosen by the readers of the daily newspaper Junge Welt.
-Since 1990, after reunification, the East and West German awards merged into one single award.
+In East Germany (GDR) there was also an annual vote for the Best Sportsman of the Year and Best Sportswoman of the Year, from 1953 to 1989, chosen by the readers of the daily newspaper Junge Welt.
+After reunification in 1990, the East and West German awards merged into a single award.

+The following are lists of the Sportperson of the Year.